Skip to Main Content

 Administration

-Colonel Gary Driskell
+Sheriff Gary Driskell

 After graduating from Morgan City High School, Gary Driskell joined the United States Army serving actively until 1990.
 He then joined the reserve and was called up for Operation Desert Shield/Desert Storm.
 During his military career, he worked as an MP and reached the rank of Sergeant.